amakary/BuildChain/README.md

 - A contractor needs $10,000 to build a commercial concrete slab.
 - 10 investors each contribute $1,000.
 - Investor pays 50 ꜩ to access documents (credited back if they invest).
+This allow access to private information; such as; contract agreement, schedule, blueprints, location, potential profits, and client, goverment and/or private investor.
-- Contractor receives 30% upfront, then weekly payouts.
+- Contractor receives 30% upfront to start pre-work and/or finance material needed, then weekly payouts to cost labor.
-- Project completes and $5,000 in profit is deposited.
+- Project completes in one week and $5,000 in profit is deposited as soon as client make the payment (30 to 45 days).
 - Contractor receives 49% ($2,450), and investors share 51% ($2,550) proportionally.
 - Investor can benefit from commercial trade jobs, with a high ROI in a short period of time.